-- Ensure the Planning area is set up properly and that the appropriate equipment and supplies are in place, including maps and status boards. - Ensure that incident briefing is completed and documented - Obtain and review all incident reports or documents to ensure understanding within the Operations Sections - Inform the Incident Command Chief and Emergency Operation Centre (EOC) Command Chief when new information is received as to add to the action plan. - Create incident Maps and establish weather and data collection system when needed. - Ensure the Emergency Information Officer (EIO) has immediate access to status reports and displays. - Working closely with Emergency Operations Centre (EOC) Staff to be sure that information is shared effectively and results in an efficient planning process to meet the needs of the incident. - Managing the planning process including preparing and documenting the Incident Action Plan (IAP) for each operational period. - Maintaining incident documentation.
+- Ensure the Planning area is set up properly and that the appropriate equipment and supplies are in place, including maps and status boards - Ensure that incident briefing is completed and documented - Obtain and review all incident reports and documents to understanding within the Operations Sections - Inform the Incident Command Chief and Emergency Operations Centre (EOC) Command Chief when new information is received to add to the action plan - Create incident maps and establish weather and data collection system when needed - Ensure the Emergency Information Officer (EIO) has immediate access to status reports and displays - Work closely with Emergency Operations Centre (EOC) staff to be sure that information is shared effectively and results in an efficient planning process to meet the needs of the incident - Manage the planning process including preparing and documenting the Incident Action Plan (IAP) for each operational period - Maintain incident documentation

-11.4.2 Situation /Map Leader + G.I.S.
-Specialist (Manager of Planning & Development + G.I.S.
-Staff)
+11.4.2 Situation/Map Leader + G.I.S.
+Specialist Manager of Planning & Development + G.I.S.
+Staff

-The Situation/Map Leader is responsible for the collection processing and organizing of all incident information.
-This may include future projections of incident growth, maps, intelligence, the Incident Action Plan (IAP) and status summary reports.
-The Situation Leader will also advise and inform areas that house increased numbers of population.
-Including factories, schools, nursing and retirement centres.
+The Situation/Map Leader is responsible for the collection, processing, and organizing of all incident information.
+This may include future projections of incident growth, maps, intelligence, the Incident Action Plan (IAP), and status summary reports.
+The Situation Leader will also advise and inform areas that house increased numbers of population, including factories, schools, nursing, and retirement centres.

-- Review the Incident Briefing Form for incident status and the need for further assistance. - Determine current situation status/ intelligence and future predictions - Sort data into categories of information: geographic area, population, facilities, environmental values at risk, location of facilities, etc.
+- Review the Incident Briefing Form for incident status and the need for further assistance - Determine current situation status/intelligence and future predictions - Sort data into categories of information: geographic area, population, facilities, environmental values at risk, location of facilities, etc.

-- Determine appropriate map displays and request specialized maps as required. - Review data for completeness, accuracy and relevancy prior to positing - Plot incident boundaries, location perimeters, facilities, access routes, etc. on display maps - Develop additional displays, weather reports, status summaries, as necessary - Ensure display and amps are kept up to date. - Designate Photographic services if need be to utilize as intelligence - Designate and utilize specialist to assist in the development of clear understating of the incident and the predictions ahead. - Assis in the development of the Incident Action Plan.
-(IAP) - Advise the Incident Command Chief of increased population areas at given times and the need for them to be contact to implement their internal Emergency Response Plan as needed -(school)
+- Determine appropriate map displays and request specialized maps as required - Review data for completeness, accuracy, and relevancy prior to positing - Plot incident boundaries, location perimeters, facilities, access routes, etc. on display maps - Develop additional displays, weather reports, status summaries, as necessary - Ensure displays and maps are kept up to date - Designate photographic services, if need be, to utilize as intelligence - Designate and utilize specialists to assist in the development of clear understanding of the incident and the predictions ahead - Assist in the development of the Incident Action Plan (IAP) - Advise the Incident Command Chief of increased population areas at given times and the need for them to be contacted to implement their internal Emergency Response Plan as needed (i.e., school)

 The G.I.S.
-Specialist will assist the Map/ Situation Leader in populating and creating visual aspect for current and future predictions of the emergency to assist in the decision making process efforts throughout the Emergency Incident
+Specialist will assist the Map/Situation Leader in populating and creating visual aspects for current and future predictions of the emergency to assist in the decision making process efforts throughout the Emergency Incident.

-11.4.3 Resource Unit Leader (Manager of Community Development and Partnership)
+11.4.3 Resource Unit Leader Manager of Community Development and Partnership

 The Resource Unit Leader is responsible for maintaining the status of all assigned resources at an incident.
-This is achieved through the over sight of all check-in activities and the maintenance of a master list of all resources, including a system to track resource location and status.
+This is achieved through the oversight of all check-in activities and the maintenance of a master list of all resources, including a system to track resource location and status.

-- Responsible for the Check in List at the EOC - Prepare the Incident Organizational Chart and post and maintain as well - Tracking resources assigned to the incident- support personnel and equipment. - Confirm resources assigned to Staging (if necessary) - Confirm Resources assigned Operations (if necessary) - Confirm resources assigned to other staff functions - Maintain tracking sheets of number of personnel assigned to the incident - Total number of resources assigned to each section - Total number of specific equipment /apparatus types
+- Responsible for the Check-in List at the EOC - Prepare, post, and maintain the Incident Organizational Chart - Tracking resources assigned to the incident- support personnel and equipment - Confirm resources assigned to Staging (if necessary) - Confirm resources assigned to Operations (if necessary) - Confirm resources assigned to other staff functions - Maintain tracking sheets of the number of personnel assigned to the incident - Total number of resources assigned to each section - Total number of specific equipment/apparatus types

-11.4.4 Documentation Unit Leader (Manager of Citizen & Legislative Services/ Clerk)
+11.4.4 Documentation Unit Leader Manager of Citizen & Legislative Services/Clerk